 The procedures that follow assume that you already have downloaded and installed Scylla and Scylla Manager as outlined in the Prerequisites.

-A Scylla datastore (local or remote) is prerequisite for Scylla Manager installation.
+A Scylla datastore (local or remote) is a prerequisite for the Scylla Manager installation.
 Scylla (Open Source or Enterprise) should be installed on the Scylla Nodes as well.

-The Scylla Manager setup script automates configuration of Scylla Manager by asking you some simple questions.
+The Scylla Manager setup script automates the configuration of Scylla Manager by asking you some simple questions.

 scyllamgr_setup script to configure the service.

 sudo scyllamgr_setup Do you want to configure and enable the local ScyllaDB instance as a backend storage for this Scylla Manager installation?
 Answer yes to configure and automatically start ScyllaDB when the node boots; answer no to skip this step.
 [YES/no]

 If you are using remote Scylla backend, answer

 no, but make sure you have followed this procedure first.

 If you are not using a remote Scylla backend, answer

 Do you want to enable Scylla Manager?
 Answer yes to automatically start Scylla Manager when the node boots; answer no to skip this step.
 [YES/no]